Os Lusíadas: Canto VIII

 The Catual sees a number of paintings that depict significant figures and events from Portuguese history, all of which are detailed by the author.
 Bacchus appears in a vision to a Muslim priest in Samorin's court and convinces him that the explorers are a threat.
-The priest spreads the warnings among the Catuals and the court, prompting Samorin to confront da Gama on his intentions.
-Da Gama insists that the Portuguese are traders, not buccaneers.
+The priest spreads the warnings among the Catuals and the court, prompting Samorin to confront Gama on his intentions.
+Gama insists that the Portuguese are traders, not buccaneers.
 The king then demands proof from da Gama's ships, but when he tries to return to the fleet, da Gama finds that the Catual, who has been corrupted by the Muslim leaders, refuses to lend him a boat at the harbor and holds him prisoner.
 Da Gama manages to get free only after agreeing to have all of the goods on the ships brought to shore to be sold.